flyteorg/flyte/rsts/deployment/deployment/multicluster.rst

       eksctl utils associate-iam-oidc-provider --cluster <Name-EKS-Cluster> --approve

-   4. An IAM Trust Relationship that associates each EKS cluster type (controlplane or dataplane) with the Service Account(s) and namespaces where the different elements of the system will run.
+   4. An IAM Trust Relationship that associates each EKS cluster type (control plane or data plane) with the Service Account(s) and namespaces where the different elements of the system will run.

    Follow the steps in this section to complete the requirements indicated above: